 Types of Undergraduate Scholarships

-• The Nordstrom Scholarship: This undergraduate scholarship from the luxury retailer awards up to $10,000 over four years to high school juniors who participate in extracurricular activities, plan to attend an accredited institution for four years, and plan to apply for financial assistance.
+• Nordstrom Scholarship: This undergraduate scholarship from the luxury retailer awards up to $10,000 over four years to high school juniors who participate in extracurricular activities, plan to attend an accredited institution for four years, and plan to apply for financial assistance.

 • RMHC U.S. Scholarships: Ronald McDonald House Charity offers four undergraduate scholarships, including one general scholarship program and three heritage scholarships.